Tokenomics for crypto games: how to develop solid economy for GameFi

 - Securities – tokens that act like equity shares, granting their holders a voting right for the company governance and/or proceeds.

 - Non-fungible tokens (NFTs) – unique assets, including pieces of art, digital land, game awards, etc. NFTs play a huge role in tokenomics for games.
+By the way, our team provides NFT development services.

 Fungibility is the feature of a token that defines how it can be exchanged with other tokens.
 It is one of the basic attributes of any asset, which simplifies trade and enables token swap.